-What The Nest offers, how participation works, who it is for, and how to get started.
+What The Nest offers, how participation works, who it is for, how support links to real-life outcomes, and how to get started.

 These programmes are built around what people genuinely care about.
 Gaming, art, Dungeons and Dragons, Pokemon, music, movement, making things, being together.
 When participation is shaped around real interest, connection, confidence, communication and skill development are more accessible and sustainable.
 Shared interests are used as an accessible pathway into communication, participation, confidence, relationship-building and functional skill development.